26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \left(\mathbf{u}\cdot\mathbf{v}\right)_c = \sum_{e\in c}\frac{l_ed_e}{2A_c}u_ev_e \end{align} \]

-as a discretization for the dot product.
-In the flat case, this results in the sum of the weighting factors
+as the discretization for the scalar product.
+In the planar case, the sum of the weighting factors is

 \[ \begin{align} \sum_{e\in c}\frac{l_ed_e}{2A_c} = 2. \end{align} \]

-In a curved case, such as B. a spherical surface, however, this is generally no longer the case.
+In a curved case, such as for example a spherical surface, this is however in general no longer the case.

 Now the derivation in the previous section is generalized to a three-dimensional grid whose layer thickness $\Delta z_k$ depends only on the vertical index $k$.
 Vertical vector components are denoted by $w$, the index $u$ denotes the vector or scalar grid point above the grid box under consideration, the index $l$ denotes the respective grid point below.
 This leads to